fish-shell/fish-shell/doc_src/cmds/complete.rst

 When ``-a`` or ``--arguments`` is specified in conjunction with long, short, or old-style options, the specified arguments are only completed as arguments for any of the specified options.
 If ``-a`` or ``--arguments`` is specified without any long, short, or old-style options, the specified arguments are used when completing non-option arguments to the command (except when completing an option argument that was specified with ``-r`` or ``--require-parameter``).

 Command substitutions found in ``ARGUMENTS`` should return a newline-separated list of arguments, and each argument may optionally have a tab character followed by the argument description.
 Description given this way override a description given with ``-d`` or ``--description``.

+Note that ``ARGUMENTS`` is evaluated at completion time.
+If you are passing a fish variable containing an array of completions, you should use **single quotes** (e.g., ``-a '$my_completions'``) to delay expansion.
+Using double quotes expands the variable immediately, which often results in incorrect tokenization on spaces.

 Descriptions given with ``--description`` are also used to group options given with ``-s``, ``-o`` or ``-l``.
 Options with the same (non-empty) description will be listed as one candidate, and one of them will be picked.
 If the description is empty or no description was given this is skipped.